Robin N. Hamilton: Awards

 Hamilton has won and been nominated for several awards for her work on the DCW50 TV (WDCW) Living Black History series.
 On June 15, 2013, Hamilton won a regional Emmy Award for The Dream Began Here, a historical documentary which explores the evolving roles that African Americans have had in Washington, D.C.
 In 2012, she won a Gracie Award from the Alliance for Women in Media for her work on Hattie's Lost Legacy, which traces the career of the first African American Academy Awards winner Hattie McDaniel and the mystery of her lost Oscar statuette.
 Hattie's Lost Legacy was also nominated for a 2011 regional Emmy Award for historical documentary.

 In addition, Hamilton won a pair of National Association of Black Journalists (NABJ) Salute to Excellence Awards.
 In 2013 she won for The Dream Began Here and in 2011 she won for Howard Theatre: A Century in Song, a documentary about the historic Howard Theatre.
 Hamilton was also nominated for a 2012 NABJ Salute to Excellence Award for Hattie's Lost Legacy.

 Public service

 In the fall of 2010, Hamilton served as a Public Media Corps (PMC) Fellow which allowed her to promote social media tools to underserved communities.
 PMC is a project of the National Black Programming Consortium (NBPC).
-Hamilton is on the board of the Energy Justice Network, an environmental justice advocacy group.
+Hamilton was also on the board of the Energy Justice Network, an environmental justice advocacy group.